 Remember, you will need your ID card to enter and exit the library!

 There are lots of study spaces in the building to suit you.
 From silent study on the 3rd floor, quiet spaces on Floor 1 and 2, group study in the Learning Commons and social areas on the ground floor.

 We even have group study rooms you can book to help you work together.

 As well as over 350,000 print books and other materials, we have a huge collection of online resources such as e-books, articles and e-journals.
 Browse our resources via the Library Search on the new and improved Library homepage.

 Our online collections are always growing, and we make it a priority to purchase digital editions of key texts and readings.
 If you are looking for a new edition of a text book check online first.

 There are several place to find help in the Library.
 For queries about finding resources, your Library account and basic IT help try the Help Desk on the ground floor.
 Alternatively, Information Services staff are on hand on each floor to answer questions.
-You can talk to a Subject Liaison Librarian at the LibSmart Desk in the Learning Commons (1-5pm Monday - Friday) for assistance in literature searching, using Library resources and referencing.
+You can talk to an Academic Liaison Librarian at the LibSmart Desk in the Learning Commons (12-5pm Monday - Friday) for assistance in literature searching, using Library resources and referencing.
 Or you can attend a LibSmart event, an information and digital literacy programme, designed to improve your academic, research and employability skills.